Getting customers. That’s what business is all about.

 Remember: Be unique

-A quick reminder if you use any of the above strategies.
+A quick reminder if you use any of the above strategies for your lead generation effort.

 Think of them more as starting points or templates.